In this post

 As far as resting pulse monitoring is concerned, we have seen before that we cannot put any constraints on it.
 It works correctly, recording all the data continuously and without showing readings that we could ever think were not correct.
 But we still have to see how it behaves during our sporting activities.

-For this I have selected different trainings that I have done during these weeks, and I have compared them with a pectoral pulse sensor, technology that we already know that, although uncomfortable, does not present major problems beyond not having wetted enough the "pads" of the chest strap.
+To do this I have selected different workouts that I have done during these weeks, and I have compared them with a pectoral pulse sensor, technology that we already know that, although uncomfortable, does not present major problems beyond not having sufficiently moistened the "pads" of the chest strap.

 First of all, this training lasts about 1 hour, at a stable pace, and the only thing to note is the peak in which the pulse decays rapidly due to stopping to drink water.
 This point serves perfectly to establish a point where we can fix ourselves.